dohnuts/GraphQLProject/README.md

 ## Project status

-For now only a GraphQL query can be done.
+For now only GraphQL queries without any argment can be done.

 ## TODO